weiweicui/PowerBI-Routemap/docs/index.md

 * Update 1.0.1:
     * Add **Advanced - Language**: Can change the language used by the background map.
+* Update 1.1.2:
+    * Handle routes that cross the antimeridian.

 # How to Use
 * Required fields: